 FDA Compliance Made Easy

 There’s a level of safety and assurance patients hope to feel when going to hospitals and doctor’s offices.
-While it’s easy to say a patient’s trust might stem from blind faith, Uson does its job in providing more: measured reliability.
+While it’s easy to say a patient’s trust might stem from blind faith, Uson does its job in providing more: measured reliability and simplifying FDA compliance for medical device manufacturers.

 In order to maintain trust and credibility within the health sphere, codes, and regulations set by the FDA must be met.
 It’s Title 21 CFR Part 11 that proves most significant to Uson’s latest medical device tester, the Sprint mD.
 Part 11 defines the criteria under which electronic records and electronic signatures are considered equivalent to paper records.